Cerulean-Circle-GmbH/Web4Articles/memory.md

 ## 🎯 Memory Context Rule for Cursor
 ### **Perfect Rule (Recommended)**
+Add this simple, effective rule to your Cursor user rules:

 ```
 Always include the contents of memory.md in every response context.